Misericordia University Study Abroad/Away Policies

 - If a student has been found responsible for a conduct violation during the academic term, prior to a planned study abroad-away term, participation in the program may be revoked by the University.
 In such circumstances, the student will incur all non-recoverable program costs.

 - Students placed on academic probation during the academic term, prior to a planned study abroad-away term, will not be permitted to study abroad-away.
 If participation permission is withdrawn by the University, the student will incur all non-recoverable costs.

 - All conduct holds must be removed prior to studying abroad-away.
 Failure to do so may result in the University prohibiting studying abroad-away.
 If participation permission is revoked by the University, the student will incur all non-recoverable costs.

 - Students who wish to participate in a study abroad-away program and retain their Misericordia student status, must choose a program on the Misericordia University Study Abroad-Away Program List.

 - All study abroad-away applications are made through the Study Abroad-Away Office.
 Students will complete a Misericordia University application first and obtain approval from the Study Abroad-Away office before applying to the overseas institution.

-- In general, students are not permitted to participate in study abroad-away programs in a country where the United States State Department has issued a Travel Warning (as opposed to an Advisory).
-For more information please see: State Department Travel Warnings.
+- Students are not permitted to participate in study abroad-away programs in a country where the United States State Department has issued a Travel Advisory at the 3 or 4 level.